ML vs DL vs GenAI: Building a Strong AI Career Foundation

 If you can answer those questions, youâre not just using AIâyouâre building it.

-This article will make the differences between Machine Learning, Deep Learning, and Generative AI crystal clear, and show why ML fundamentals are the base layer behind every GenAI success story.
+This article breaks down the differences between Machine Learning, Deep Learning, and Generative AI, and explains why ML fundamentals remain the critical differentiator for senior engineers.

 Why is Your Generative AI Dream Built on a Shaky Foundation?